What is the difference between Relationship Intensives and Marathon Therapy?

 How do I decide if this is right for us?

 For both intensive and marathon sessions the key criteria is both parties being willing and engaged.
-If you are exploring the possibility of how therapy might help then book a normal length session.
+Long sessions where one party is uncommitted or undecided is typically counterproductive.

 Relational Intensive vs. Marathon Therapy